By Harrison Smith

 “It’d be foolish to try and define it specifically,” he says, “because it’s all of the moment and it’s all powerfully subjective to whoever the person is that experiences it.”
 It is, he thinks, like the sort of feeling you get when you see a sunrise, or see the autumn leaves.
 And when you stand in the Auditorium Theatre for the first time with the lights slowly coming up, or walk along South Michigan and see the old buildings rise one after another, north toward the river and the skyscrapers on its shores, it’s impossible to disagree with him.

-One Response to “Living Landmark: How Cultural Historian Tim Samuelson Became an Encyclopedia of Chicago”
+2 Responses to “Living Landmark: How Cultural Historian Tim Samuelson Became an Encyclopedia of Chicago”

 Leave a Reply